QuickLogic-Corp/qorc-sdk/qt_apps/qt_ssi_ai_app/GCC_Project/Readme.txt

       -set BUILD_SYS=WINCMD - for Windows or comment it out for Linux
       Note:
         On Windows 10, there may be a problem to "auto-detect" the ARM Gnu Embedded Tool Chain path.
-Then explicit set the TC_PATH to where the ARM GCC tools are installed.
+Then explicit set the QORC_TC_PATH to where the ARM GCC tools are installed.
       -
     2. config-GCC.mk - sets the GCC compiler options, source directories and "output file"